Kisechan/typst-modern-acad-cv/lib.typ

   }

-  // Iterate over each key (category) in the main dictionary. for key in dictionary.keys() {
+  // Iterate over each key (category) in the main dictionary. for key in what.keys() {
-    let subset = dictionary.at(key)  // Sub-dictionary for the current category. let header = dictionary.keys().at(index)  // Current category key.
+    let subset = what.at(key)  // Sub-dictionary for the current category. let header = what.keys().at(index)  // Current category key.

     // Prefix the header with "training-" to match localization keys. let header = "training-" + header

-    // Retrieve the localized category name using the headers dictionary. let headerValue = if header in headers.keys() { headers.at(header) } else { "Unknown Header" }
+    // Retrieve the localized category name using the headers dict. let headerValue = if header in headers.keys() { headers.at(header) } else { "Unknown Header" }

     // Output the localized category name as a header.